AlphaFold: AlphaFold 3 (2024)

 Announced on 8 May 2024, AlphaFold 3 was co-developed by Google DeepMind and Isomorphic Labs, both subsidiaries of Alphabet.
-AlphaFold 3 is not limited to single-chain proteins, as it can also predict the structures of protein complexes with DNA, RNA, post-translational modifications and selected ligands and ions.
+AlphaFold 3 is not limited to proteins, as it can also predict the structures of protein complexes with DNA, RNA, post-translational modifications and selected ligands and ions.

 AlphaFold 3 introduces the "Pairformer," a deep learning architecture inspired by the transformer, which is considered similar to, but simpler than, the Evoformer used in AlphaFold 2.
 The Pairformer module's initial predictions are refined by a diffusion model.
 This model begins with a cloud of atoms and iteratively refines their positions, guided by the Pairformer's output, to generate a 3D representation of the molecular structure.

 The AlphaFold server was created to provide free access to AlphaFold 3 for non-commercial research.
-As of May 2025, the AlphaFold 3 research paper has been directly cited more than 4000 times.
+As of November 2025, the AlphaFold 3 research paper has been directly cited more than 9,000 times.